Living with Wildlife: Bats

 Bats are one of the most beneficial animals to humans, but they may be facing yet another threat in addition to white-nose syndrome.
 At this time, the potential transmission from humans with the COVID-19 virus to North American bats remains unknown.
 Researchers are investigating the susceptibility of North American bats to the COVID-19 virus.
-Until more is known about the risk of human-associated transmission, it is critical we take additional precautionary actions to protect our bats.
+It’s important to remember that people cannot get COVID-19 from bats.

-To learn more about bats and coronaviruses, visit Bat Conservation International's frequently asked questions webpage.
+To learn more about bats and coronaviruses, visit Bat Conservation International's, Bats and COVID-19 Updates webpage.

 What to do if you find a bat